Shame In My Belly: Body Image & The Girl With The Dragon Tattoo

 We spoke briefly about adolescent fears and things that we battled growing up.
 I mean really briefly, because it was just the time it took to climb one staircase.
 Maybe it was because it came from a woman as glamorous as she is.
 Maybe because she didn’t look at me any differently for having an unflat stomach.
 Maybe because she didn’t judge me for worrying about something as stupid as that.
 Maybe it was just because she was kind.
 But I felt a surge of courage go through me.
 Sometimes you need people to believe that it’s okay for you to be scared, to stop being scared.
 My dragon awoke again.

-And when my name was announced, I left my coat behind and went up on stage.
+And when my name was announced, I left my coat behind.
 Just me, my ideas, my dragon tattoo and yes, my stomach.

 So this then is me.
 Just as I am.
 Complete.